 - Needles are made with different eye shapes and sizes, each designed to suit the type of thread, yarn or other material you're sewing with and enabling the threaded needle to pass through the piece being sewn with as much fluidity as possible.

 - The long portion of a needle is called its shank.

 - Needle length and thickness decreases as size numbers increase.
 For instance, a size 12 needle is shorter and thinner than a size 9.

-- Needles are typically coated with a smooth metal that differs from their sturdy core construction to help them glide more easily through fabric, and to help prevent corrosion.
+- Needles are typically coated with a smooth metal that differs from their sturdy core construction to help them glide more easily through the fabric and to help prevent corrosion.

 02 of 06

 Betweens are short, sturdy needles that are designed for hand quilting.
 Their short stature and small eye allow betweens to easily travel through multiple layers of a quilt sandwich.
 Some betweens have a slightly larger eye that makes the needles easier to thread.

 Beginning hand quilters sometimes assume they must use the tiniest betweens, size 12, to sew short quilting stitches, but we recommend you purchase a packet with multiple needle sizes and experiment with the larger sizes first to become accustomed to the quilting process before you move on to the teeny betweens.
 Why?
 Because working with a very tiny needle can be frustrating when you're not accustomed to it, and can actually result in stitches that are inconsistent or longer than they should be.